davestewart/javascript-state-machine/docs/transitions.md

     +-----------+     +-----------+
     |           |     |           |
-    |     a --------> x     b     |  not allowed to enter state b
+    |     a --------> x     b     |  not allowed to "enter" state b
     |           |     |           |
     +-----------+     +-----------+

-As such, the Transition class itself is a *queueing system* for event handlers, with functionality to pause, resume and cancel the queue.
+As such, the Transition class itself is merely a *queueing system* for event handlers, with functionality to pause, resume and cancel the queue.

 ## Practice

-Handlers are added to transitions by by the `fsm.on(pattern, fn)` method.
+Handlers are added to transitions by by the [fsm.on()](api/statemachine.md#on) method.

-Handlers can be attached to all states and handlers with `*` or named states and actions such as `intro`.
+Handlers can be attached to **named** states and actions such as `a` or `next`, or **all** states and handlers with `*`.

 Additionally, the [handler syntax](config/handlers.md) allows attaching handlers to any action or state event such as `action.start` or `state.enter`.

-This gives use the following available hooks for any transition, which by default run in this order:
+This gives use the following available opportunities to hook into any transition, which by default run in this order:

     action.*.start
     action.{action}.start